-In addition, funds are allocated to an LME/MCO for a contract with a provider for database development, clinical consultation, technical assistance and fidelity monitoring for any MHBG set aside FEP funded program.
+In addition, funds are allocated to an LME/MCO for a contract with a provider for treatment.
+A separate contract is awarded for database development, technical assistance, and fidelity monitoring for any MHBG set aside FEP funded program.

-In addition to mental health services funded through the LME/MCO, DMH/DD/SAS contracts with the following non-profit agencies to carry out specific program objectives:
+In addition to mental health services funded through the LME/MCO, DMHDDSAS contracts with the following non-profit agencies to carry out specific program objectives: